p3palazzo/comparative-histories/paper.md

 that their examples happened to have been built in the past was incidental.

-# Critical history and the textbook #
+# Critical history and the new textbook #

 Comparative histories of architecture fit the purpose they were conceived for in the context of professional education and practice in